MicrosoftDocs/Viva/Viva/glint/setup/program-summary-coaching.md

 :::image type="content" source="../../media/glint/setup/program-summary-coaching-access.png" alt-text="Screenshot of the Coaching setup page in Program Summary.":::

-Admins who have not enabled Team Conversations for their managers have only one section to set up - **Manager Coaching Content.**
+Admins who have not enabled Team Conversations for their managers have only one section to set up:
+- **Manager Coaching Content**

 Admins who have enabled Team Conversations have two additional sections to set up:
 - **Team Conversation Presentation Guidance**